xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 Once  again,  let  me  spell  out the decisions implicit in  this syntax, which departs strongly from that of C or Pascal.
-In both of those languages, the "body" of an IF or WHILE is regarded as a single  statement.
-If you intend to use a block of more than one statement, you have to build a compound statement using BEGIN-END (in Pascal) or  `{}` (in C).
+In both of those languages, the "body" of an `IF` or `WHILE` is regarded as a single  statement.
+If you intend to use a block of more than one statement, you have to build a compound statement using `BEGIN`-`END` (in Pascal) or  `{}` (in C).
 In TINY (and KISS) there is no such thing as a compound statement  ... single or multiple they're all just blocks to these languages.